 - Optical signal visualization (magnitude, phase, real, imaginary, power etc..) with Tanner Waveform Viewer

-- Ability to use Verilog and optical models in the same circuit
+Ability to use Verilog and optical models in the same circuit was added.

 OptiSPICE optical models use slowly varying envelope approximation to model the behaviour of optical signals as they travel through various devices.
 Complex valued bidirectional optical signals are separated into individual channels with unique optical carrier frequencies.
 It is possible to use OptiSPICE optical models combined with T-Spice electrical devices to perform rapid prototyping and design verification.